Illinois Vital Records

 The IDPH: Division of Vital Records has provided a list of common circumstances that necessitate an amendment to a birth or marriage certificate.

 The IDPH: Division of Vital Records’ process for correcting or amending an individual’s birth, marriage, or death certificate is straightforward.
 The forms required depend on the information that needs to be amended.
-When a vital record is changed, an amendment is necessary.
+When Illinois vital records are changed, an amendment is necessary.
 Supplemental changes become addendums to the original vital record; however, it is impossible to alter the original document.

 The requirements for requesting the changes or amendments vary depending on which vital record needs changing.